egberts/egberts.github.io-src/content/articles/vxlan.md

 1: The configured VXLAN network attached to the vxlan1-br0 bridge.

 2: A virtual network automatically created by libvirt.
-It is used by the virtual machine VM1.
+Used by the virtual machine VM1.